bertdida/twitter-quote-scraper/README.md

 ## Usage

 Important.
 Don't forget to activate the virtual environment first, doing this will put the virtual environment-specific python and PIP executables into pipenv shell’s `PATH`.
-To do this, just run the following:
+To activate, just run the following:

 ```shell
 pipenv shell